RuopuFan/MobileAppUsage/README.md

 We will use the data to explore the following questions:

-1. What are the app preferences for users using different app stores (e.g. iOS vs Android)?
+1. Can we observe any difference in price sensitivity and income distribution for users from different app stores (e.g. iOS vs Android)?

 2. What categories are more male-/female-dominated?
 What are some of the gender-neutral categories?
 How are they connected with the user's age, occupation, nationality, and educational background?